ianarchbell/freertos-httpd/README.md

 The aim was not to reinvent the wheel and as far as possible use the LWIP distributed HTTPD application.
 However, this implementation only supported "packed files", that is converted and stored in the application itself.
 This was believed to be overly restrictive and with the availability of ChaN's FAT filesystem for SD Cards and in particular the already working port of that to the Raspberry Pi Pico.

+This is not production code.
+It enables a simple demonstration of serving files located on an sd card and json from a Pico.
+The web demo (dashboard.html) shows real-time update of the Pico core temperature with a background fetch as well as the last 10 updates rom a log file.
+You'll need to update the date in the route in router.c (/readlog/) to pull the right date data.
+It also shows how to turn the led and on and off and get the state using routing/json.

 ## Libraries

 FreeRTOS FAT base library: https://github.com/FreeRTOS/Lab-Project-FreeRTOS-FAT